Yotabites/r-demos/output-md/newDplyr.md

 ### `arrange()`, but backwards!

 `desc()` is a function that is pretty straightforward.
 It takes every value in the vector and flips the sign.
-When this function is used in conjunction with `arrange()`, the vector returned by arrange is sorted in reverse order.
+When this function is used in conjunction with `arrange()`, the vector returned is sorted in reverse order.

 #### Usage